MarioCatuogno/Mappr.it/articles/bigdata/hadoop_ecosystem.md

 Task | Tools
 --- | ---
-ETL | s
-BI environment | s
-General data storage | s
-Predictive analysis | s
-Statistical analysis | s
-Machine learning | s
+ETL | Informatica, talend, syncsort, pentaho, StreamSets, snapLogic BI environment | SAS, SAP, Qlik, tableau, KNIME, Dataminer, Rapidminer General data storage | Oracle, Teradata, MySQL

 Hadoop works also with a lot of commercial products as well, for example in the BI/Business analytics sector, or the ETL part of data processing or databases.
 Some of them are: